Rebecca Clothey, PhD

 School of Education

 Center for Public Policy

 - PhD, Administrative and Policy Studies, School of Education, University of Pittsburgh

 - MA, International Communication, School of International Service, American University, Washington, DC

 - BA, English Writing, College of Arts and Sciences, University of Pittsburgh

-Rebecca Clothey is a faculty member at Drexel University’s School of Education.
-Her research interests include international higher education policy, public policy and community activism, online social activism, and issues of ethnicity, equity and access.
-Administrative appointments have included Director of Drexel’s Higher Education program (2007 – 2010), and Director of Drexel’s Global and International Education program (2008 – 2012).
-Prior to moving to Philadelphia, Dr. Clothey lived in China for five years where she was based at various higher education institutions throughout the country.
-She speaks Mandarin and has a working knowledge of Uyghur, a Turkic language spoken in China’s northwest region of Xinjiang where her most recent research has been focused.
-In the past she was also seconded by the US State Department to conduct elections training for the Organization for Security and Cooperation in Europe (OSCE): Mission to Bosnia-Herzegovina.
-She has been awarded two Fulbright Fellowships for her research, one to China and one to Uzbekistan, and is the recent recipient of a Spencer Fellowship to study community-based schools in Argentina (with Kai Heidemann of Maastricht University).
+Prior to completing her PhD she was also seconded by the US State Department to conduct elections training for the Organization for Security and Cooperation in Europe (OSCE): Mission to Bosnia-Herzegovina in Sarajevo.
+She has been awarded two Fulbright Fellowships for her research, one to China and one to Uzbekistan, a Spencer Fellowship to study community-based schools in Argentina (with Kai Heidemann of Maastricht University in the Netherlands), and an ARIT-NEH Fellowship to study cultural transmission among the Uyghur diaspora in Turkey.
 She has a PhD in Administrative and Policy Studies from the University of Pittsburgh School of Education.